 Troponin (or cardiac troponin) is a type of protein found in your heart muscles.
 It isn’t normally found in the blood and is released into the blood when heart muscles become damaged.

-Some studies have found that troponin I is more specific and a better cardiac marker than troponin T for heart attack.
+Some studies have found that troponin I is more specific and a better cardiac marker than troponin T blood test for heart attack.

-Remember that one blood test alone may not determine your overall risk of heart disease.
-If you think your lifestyle or family history can put you at risk of developing heart disease at an early age, get in touch with a doctor, book yourself these blood tests as advised, and improve your lifestyle habits.
+Remember that one heart blood test alone may not determine your overall risk of heart disease.
+If you think your lifestyle or family history can put you at risk of developing heart disease at an early age, get in touch with a doctor, book yourself blood test for heart blockage and heart Disease as advised, and improve your lifestyle habits.